chen0040/keras-chatbot-web-api/README.md

 The seq2seq model is implemented using LSTM encoder-decoder on Keras.

+# Notes

+So far the GloVe word encoding version of the chatbot seems to give the best performance.

 # Usage

 Run the following command to install the keras, flask and other dependency modules: